Lincoln Heritage Funeral Advantage Review: Real Agent Insight

 Lincoln Heritage Review: Maple Valley IG Quick Grade

-• Pricing: D – Dramatically higher premiums than competitors.
+• Pricing: D – Higher premiums than competitors.

-• Level Benefit Plan: C+ – Solid coverage but way overpriced and touchy underwriting
+• Level Benefit Plan: C+ – Solid coverage but overpriced and touchy underwriting

-• Modified Plan: F – Waiting periods and wildly inflated premiums.
+• Modified Plan: F – Waiting periods and inflated premiums.

 • Claims Service: A – Fast and reliable.